pookjw/SidecarPatcher/README.md

 ### Simplest Method (1)

 Reinstall your macOS using **macOS Combo Update**.
-You can download **macOS Combo Update** at [here](https://support.apple.com/downloads/macos).
+You can download **macOS Combo Update** from [here](https://support.apple.com/downloads/macos).
 For example, if you're using macOS Catalina 10.15.4, download [macOS Catalina 10.15.4 Combo Update](https://support.apple.com/kb/DL2037?viewlocale=en_US&locale=en_US).
 It won't erase your data and it will just reinstall the system.

 ### Simplest Method (2)